rikorsev/http_server/Readme.md

  - Keep-alive works not really fine :)
  - Chunked transfer encoding is not supported
  - Does not work with clients that send each keystroke immediatelly (like putty)
- - HTTPS implemented with test certiicates from mbedtls libraries.
-So browsers may rude on.
+ - HTTPS implemented with test certificates from mbedtls library.
+So browsers may rude on it.